mooreds/docs-1/building/environment-variables.md

 You can define an environment variable schema at **Settings &gt; App Info &gt; Environment variables schema**.

-Keys and value can be any valid string.
+Keys and values can be any valid string.

 ## Programmatic interface